Crowfunder/proxy-bloxy/README.md

 3. Re-run install.sh.

 **I lost my internet connection when using this script**
-- That thing is caused by the fact that be block entire outgoing and forwarded traffic on iptables, and so we block ourselves too.
+- That thing is caused by the fact that we block entire outgoing and forwarded traffic on iptables, and so we block ourselves too.

 # Contributing
 As always, feel free to contribute to this project if you wish to.
 Just don't break the license!